 How Much Child Support?

 The biggest factor in calculating child support is a formula based on how much each of the parents earn.
-Each state has its own child support guidelines that provide an estimate that is presumed to be sufficient.
-However, legal arguments can move the court to deviate from the guidelines under certain circumstances.
+Each state has its own child support guidelines that provide an estimate presumed to be sufficient.
+However, legal arguments can move the court to deviate.

 Some of the most common factors that generally warrant deviation from the established child support guidelines may include:

 - When a parent has extraordinary travel or other expenses relating to parenting

 - When a child has special needs, aptitudes, or extraordinary medical expenses

 - When an application of the guidelines would result in a gross disparity in the standard of living

 Both parents are ordinarily ordered to share the cost of child’s uninsured medical expenses and extracurricular activities.

 Child support laws are the same across the state, but it is critical to work with a firm that is familiar with the individual counties, courts, and judges.
 Judges have their own beliefs and preferences when it comes to child support.
 Because we assign our attorneys to regions of the court system, we are familiar with judges in your local court and can help predict results based on our in-depth knowledge.

 Make Sure the Child Support Calculations Work in Your Favor